Skip to Content

 Disney’s Boardwalk Inn

-- The Cake Bake Shop (Opening 2023) – This new bakery/table service restaurant is taking the place of the old ESPN Zone restaurant.
-It will have savory and sweet options and focus on its many decadent dessert options including cakes.
+• The Cake Bake Shop (NOW OPEN) – This new bakery/table service restaurant is takes the place of the old ESPN Zone restaurant.
+It has savory and sweet options and focuses on its many decadent dessert options including cakes.

 Disney’s Boardwalk Villas